a1v0/advent-of-code-2023/README.md

 ## Auto-generating daily files

 To auto-generate boilerplate files for a day's tasks, open the `AdventOfCode2023.FileCreator` directory, run `dotnet run -- DAY_NAME` where `DAY_NAME` is the date you want files made for.
 It will create a blank class, a blank test file, and two empty input files.

+## Input files

+Having seen only after Day 7 that the daily inputs are subject to copyright, I have added all subsequent inputs to the `.gitignore` file.
+Next year I will make sure not to upload my inputs to GitHub.
+My apologies to Advent of Code.